 According to the National Archives, 70° Fahrenheit is the preferred temperature that is optimal for the preservation of artifacts.
-It is the degree in which archival materials and exhibitions should be protected for long term conservation.
-As curators, we assist you craft your narrative.
+It is the degree in which archival materials and exhibitions should be protected for long-term conservation.
+As curators, we assist you to craft your narrative.
 We offer archival, preservation, exhibition, editing & design services.
 Contact us to learn more about 70° services!

 Jennifer Keil completed her M.A. in Public and Oral History.
 She founded 70 Degrees to start, manage, and grow cultural institutions.
 As a historian and consultant, she contextualizes the narrative for every project.
 She specializes in processing archives, digitization of collections, and curation of exhibitions using the best practices.
 She has a Certificate of Records Management Training Course Completion from the National Archives and Records Administration (NARA).
 She is the Director of the Moulton Museum, which opened September 2022.
 She is an active member of the American Alliance of Museums and NARM.
 She develops digital archives and disseminates information via online and physical exhibitions.
 She has a network of statewide and nationwide humanities alliances.
 As a digital historian, she maintains her training with Society of California Archivists, Foundation for Advancement in Conservation, and Image Permanence Institute.
 She has maintained membership with the California Preservation Foundation and advocates for historic preservation.
 She is a member and conference presenter of the California Council for the Social Studies which supports K-16 educators statewide.
 She is on the Steering Committee for the Orange County Docent League, for which she developed their website.